izsvenezie-virology/genin2/README.md

 ## Features

-- 🐧 **Cross-platform**: Genin2 can be run on any platform that supports the Python interpreter.
+- :penguin: **Cross-platform**: Genin2 can be run on any platform that supports the Python interpreter.
 Including, but not limited to: Windows, Linux, MacOS.
-- 🪶 **Extremely lightweight**: the prediction models weight less than 1 MB
+- :balloon: **Extremely lightweight**: the prediction models weight less than 1 MB
-- 🌸 **Easy on the resources**: genin2 can be run on any laptop; 1 CPU and 200 MB of RAM is all it takes
+- :cherry_blossom: **Easy on the resources**: genin2 can be run on any laptop; 1 CPU and 200 MB of RAM is all it takes
-- ⚡ **Lightning-fast**: on a single 2.30 GHz core, Genin2 can process more than 1'200 sequences per minute
+- :zap: **Lightning-fast**: on a single 2.30 GHz core, Genin2 can process more than 1'200 sequences per minute

 ## Installation